One operation can repair a fistula. But that’s not the end of the story.

 Opened in 2002, Desta Mender (meaning ‘Joy Village’) is a farm and training facility where up to 70 longer-term patients are provided with a counselling and skills training programme that is individually tailored to each woman.
 It has market gardens, an orchard and dairy farm as well as the Juniper Café where residents learn hospitality skills.
 The orchard and farm supply the whole of Desta Mender and the surplus is used in the main Addis Ababa Hamlin Fistula Hospital.

 Here, patients live close to the hospital whilst gaining independence and learning new skills for when they return to village life.
-If a patient cannot be cured and has to have a stoma, she needs ongoing access to clean equipment and ongoing medical care.
+If a patient cannot be completely cured and has to have a stoma, she needs ongoing access to clean equipment and ongoing medical care.

 Find out more about Desta Mender in the video below: